-In addition to the beautiful landscapes and striking lifestyle, Uruguay's new favorable residence tax rules, along with social and economic stability compared to many of its neighbors, have contributed to an increase in foreign buyers at these resorts. .
+In addition to the beautiful landscapes and striking lifestyle with a vibrant and diverse community, Uruguay's new favorable residency tax rules, coupled with social and economic stability compared to many of its neighboring countries, have contributed to an increase in foreign buyers in these resorts.

 It also features a rusty steel clad pool and bar, an 18-hole golf course, polo and equestrian facilities, tennis courts, a private airfield, and a spa and gym, among other facilities.